-An unusual few days for Neil Robertson concluded with a 3-2 victory over Ryan Day in the Championship League Group 1 final in Leicester on Tuesday.
+An unusual few days for Neil Robertson concluded with a 3-2 victory over Ryan Day in the first group of the Championship League in Leicester on Tuesday.

 The Australian generated headlines for comical reasons at the end of last week when a travelling mishap resulted in him having to pull out of the World Open qualifiers.

 Robertson was supposed to play his preliminary round fixture at the Barnsley Metrodome but somehow ended up driving in the direction of a little-known village of Barnsley in Gloucestershire.

 The 37 year-old managed to reach Leicester, though, without any problems on Monday for the start of this season’s Championship League and if Robertson knows his way around one thing, it’s a snooker table.

 After winning two and losing two of his opening round-robin ties on the opening day, the former world number one beat Jack Lisowski and Luca Brecel with 3-1 scorelines to comfortably reach the semi-finals.

 In the last four, Robertson compiled breaks of 111, 59, and 50 to see off the challenge of Mark Selby in a decider.